catseye/Oxcart/README.md

     (f ∘ g)(x) = g(f(x))

-Then composition of CPS functions can be defined as
+then (rather arbitrarily picking the symbol ⊛ to denote it) composition of CPS functions can be defined as

     (f ⊛ g)(x, κ) = f(x, λs. g(s, κ))